Rover (The Prisoner)

-Rover is a plot device from the 1967 British television program The Prisoner, and was a crucial tool used to keep 'prisoners' from escaping the Village.
+Rover is a plot device from the 1967 British television programme The Prisoner, and was a crucial tool used to keep 'prisoners' from escaping the Village.
 It was depicted as a floating white balloon that could coerce, and, if necessary, incapacitate or kill recalcitrant inhabitants of the Village.
 It also had the ability to subdivide.
 Several aspects of the Rover device were left unexplained and to the imagination of the viewer.

-The name "Rover" was only used once in the entire series (in the episode "The Schizoid Man").
+The name "Rover" was only used once in the entire series, in the episode "The Schizoid Man".
 The novel The Prisoner: Number Two by David McDaniel, based upon the series, uses the name Guardian.

 Portrayal

 Description

 Rover was depicted as a large white inflatable balloon, not quite fully inflated, with a flexible skin.
 Rover would often produce a muffled roar sound when attacking.
 It would also sometimes emit a strange light display or luminescence from its interior.
 Once released, Rover could bounce and glide across the land and sea for a long range and at high speed, faster than a vehicle or boat.

 Rover behaves as if it were a self-aware or quasi-intelligent entity and can interact with its surroundings, as well as adjusting to and anticipating the actions of Number 6 and other characters.
 No apparent direct control was ever shown to be exerted over it by the controllers of the Village, other than to release it.
 Rover would occasionally be seen outside its normal environment, sitting placidly in rooms, in Number 2's chair, roaming the streets of the Village, or being studied by unidentified persons in "secret" areas of the Village.

 Rover possessed considerable strength, and was able, if necessary, to incapacitate people either by blunt force impacts, or through suffocation by absorbing or engulfing them.